puzzlecollector/DACON-fake-news-identification/README.md

 ### Description
 Given a data of the news, we classify if the news contains real or fake information.
+The label 1 denotes fake news, and the label 0 denotes real news.

 ### Exploratory Data Analysis
 [Refer to this notebook]().
 We look at the provided data frames and try to do some preliminary analysis between the features.